-Engaging a second option, existing multifamily property owners may apply to a separate NOFA to receive up to \$50,000 in grant assistance from the MHP mitigation set-aside for hardening multi-family units to the WUI code standards.
+The MHP mitigation allows MHP projects to rehabilitate or reconstruct multifamily properties to incorporate mitigation measures.
+Existing multifamily property owners may apply to a separate NOFA to receive up to \$300,000 in grant assistance from the MHP mitigation set-aside for hardening multifamily units to the WUI code standards.
 Further details of this program will be forthcoming in a separate action plan amendment.